-As schools close and social distancing is implemented in an effort to stop the spread of COVID-19, many parents of children with special needs are left with questions and concerns about how school closures and distance learning will affect their child’s special education and related services.
+As virtual learning and social distancing remain in effect in an effort to stop the spread of COVID-19, many parents of children with special needs are left with questions and concerns about how virtual learning has affected their child’s special education and related services.
 Skill regression and the possible emergence of challenging behavior have understandably become top concerns.

 Here, we offer information on what is currently known and recommendations for navigating these uncharted paths to services.
 We will be updating this article with new information as soon as it is available.

 Is the local education agency (LEA) required to continue to provide a free appropriate public education (FAPE) to students with disabilities during a school closure caused by a COVID-19 outbreak?

 According to last year’s guidance provided by the United States Department of Education (USDOE), if a student who has an IEP or 504 plan and is required or advised to stay home by public health authorities or school officials for an extended period of time because of COVID-19, provision should be made to maintain education services.